Yordan Alvarez Preview, Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the 29th-ranked team ERA among all league pitching staffs (5.62).
+- The Athletics have the 29th-ranked team ERA among all MLB pitching staffs (5.58).

-- Athletics pitchers combine to rank 25th in baseball in home runs given up (191 total, 1.3 per game).
+- Athletics pitchers combine to surrender 191 total home runs at a clip of 1.3 per game (to rank 25th in the league).

 © 2023 Data Skrive.
 All rights reserved.